 - 2Range, MPG, CO2 & chargingFigures for the Porsche Panamera hybrid are impressive, but how close you come to achieving them will depend on your driving style

-- 4Engines, drive & performance - currently readingWhile not as agile as a 911, the Porsche Panamera hybrid is satisfying to drive and fearsomely fast
+- 4Performance, engine & drive - currently readingWhile not as agile as a 911, the Porsche Panamera hybrid is satisfying to drive and fearsomely fast

 - 5Interior, dashboard & comfortThe Porsche Panamera hybrid is comfortable and well designed, and the top-quality interior is a real highlight